Meet the Team

 Favourite money-saving hack: refusing to pay full price on anything.

-Lucy joined the STS team in March 2017 as the Student News Expert and has since been writing a whole load of content for the site.
+Lucy joined the STS team in March 2017 as our Student News reporter and has since been writing a whole load of content for the site.
 Having graduated from Warwick in 2016, uni is still a recent memory for Lucy and the STS website was literally a life-saver for her at points!

 Lucy is now living in London, working in journalism and studying at the Press Association.
 When she’s not trying to get cheap, last-minute theatre tickets, she loves spending time writing.